-The data collected by CMS for an individual beneficiary is referred to as an "MSP occurrence."
+The other insurance data collected by CMS for an individual beneficiary is referred to as an "MSP occurrence."
 The MSP occurrence is updated as additional information is received.
 When a medical claim is submitted to Medicare for payment, Medicare reviews the beneficiary's records for an MSP occurrence to determine if the Medicare program has primary payment responsibility.
 If the MSP occurrence indicates that another entity has that responsibility, Medicare will only make a secondary payment.
-Under the provisions of 42 U.S.C.
-1395y(b), the Medicare program will generally make only secondary payments when a beneficiary is known to have primary coverage through an employer-sponsored GHP.
+Under the provisions of 42 U.S.C. §1395y(b), the Medicare program will generally make only secondary payments when a beneficiary is known to have primary coverage through an employer-sponsored GHP.

 The CRC reviews all GHP MSP occurrences as they are received and updated to determine whether any primary payments were mistakenly made for a given beneficiary.
 When the CRC identifies a potential mistaken payment, it issues a Primary Payment Notice (PPN) to the entities that CMS believes had primary payment responsibility (typically the employer or other plan sponsor and the insurer or claims processing TPA).
 This PPN requests that the recipients validate the information CMS has about the beneficiary; if the information provided to CMS was incorrect, the PPN affords the recipients an opportunity to correct the information.
+CMS is currently evaluating the effectiveness of the PPN process and piloting options to streamline this step.

-Based on the validated or corrected information (a non-response to a PPN is treated as a validated response), the CRC then issues a Demand for repayment to the entities that should have paid as primary.
+The CRC then issues a letter that demands repayment (called a "Demand" letter) from the entities that should have paid as primary.
 This Demand notifies the identified debtors of the existence of the debt and includes claim specific information.
 The Demand also includes instructions for how to repay or rebut the debt, and consequences of failure to resolve the debt within the identified timeframe.